ogham/exa/README.md

 ### Cargo Install

-If you're using a recent version of Cargo (0.5.0 or higher), you can use the `cargo install` command:
+If you’re using a recent version of Cargo (0.5.0 or higher), you can use the `cargo install` command:

     cargo install --git https://github.com/ogham/exa